oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 - grouped by 64-bit chunks along K (e.g. ARM *MMLA extensions).
 This stems from the registers actually holding 2d matrices.

-Exposing these packed layouts is necessary to benefit from HW acceleration.
+Exposing these packing requirements is necessary to benefit from HW acceleration.
 This packing can happen in one of two places:
 - at execution time upon calls to brgemm::execute.
 - ahead of execution time (pre-packing) when one of the matrix is constant.

-#### How to express HW specific layouts
+#### How to express HW specific packing requirements

-There are two main ways oneDNN can expose those layouts:
+There are two main ways oneDNN can expose those packing requirements:
-- through layout tags.
+- through `pack_type` enum.
 This has the advantage of being very simple, but comes with two limitations:
-    - These tags can contain only information about data layout, not extra metadata (e.g. zero-point related)
+    - These enum valus can contain only information about data layout, not extra metadata (e.g. zero-point/compensation related)
-	- it does not scale well when the number of layouts increases.
+    - it does not scale well when the number/nature of packing type increases/changes.
-- through memory descriptors.
-This can be more tedious to use as it is an opaque structure that needs to be queried for information.
-However, it is very flexible as it allows to express non trivial layout descritions, and can be extended with extra information/meta-data.
+- through opaque descriptors (e.g. memory descriptors).
+This is very flexible as it allows to express non trivial layout descritions, and can be extended with extra information/meta-data.
+However, this can be more tedious to use and have more overheads as any creation/query of such an objects would have to go through library calls.

-Layout tags here will have to be different than what is used for the oneDNN primitive API, as they would mostly map to part of the innerblock component of existing memory::desc objects.
+Enum for packing types will have to be different than what is used for the oneDNN primitive API memory layout tags, as they would mostly map to part of the innerblock component of existing memory::desc objects.

-The recommendation here would be to go with layout tags only if no handling of metadata and extra information is expected from oneDNN block level APIs.
+Because these ukernel APIs are low-level, we want to expose maximum flexibility on user side and reduce the amount of features hidden behind oneDNN ukernels API.
+The recommendation here would be to go with a new pack\_type enum (called `pack_type` to distinguish from primitive API layouts) and not support handling of metadata and extra information behind oneDNN ukernel APIs.
+The current expectation is that the number of values for this enum will remain small (`pack_32`/`pack_64`/`no_pack`).

+Also, the recommendation as a starting point is to not allow user to force some pack_type upon brgemm creation.
+This simplifies the configurations supported by brgemm ukernels.

-#### Query mecanism for layout
+#### Query mecanism for pack_type

 Another question is how to inform user about which layout to use for a given brgemm problem.
 Similar to oneDNN primitive API, we will expose